menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_client_filter_patients_test.md

 2. Drag the minimum age bar to 28.
 3. Drag the maximum age bar to also 28.
 4. Alter the birth gender combobox so that only female patients are presented.
-5. Alter the receiving organ combobox so that only patients requiring bone marrow are presented in the table.
+5. Alter the receiving organ combobox so that only patients requiring lung are presented in the table.
 6. Ensure that the `Receiver` checkbox is checked.
-7. The resulting patient(s) left in the table should be a 28 year old female receiver, requiring a liver.
+7. The resulting patient(s) left in the table should be a 28 year old female receiver, requiring a lung.

--- Tested by Joshua Meneghini and the receiving organ combobox is not currently working